jasonmacduffie/Nephelai/Nephelai_Sourcebook.txt

 Ardents are philosophers who have obtained enlightenment, flooding their bodies with Asteric soul material.
 They may channel this Asteric soul material into magical spells, as long as they remain in their elevated state.

 *   _Always:_ Detection, Healing, Exorcism, Protection, Utility
-*   _Sometimes:_ Cthonic Warding, Illusion, Self-Buff, Transmutation
+*   _Sometimes:_ Cthonic Warding, Illusion, Augmentation, Transmutation
 *   _Rarely:_ Curse, Elemental Damage, Mental Influence, Soul Binding, Summoning

 #### Devout